ARMmbed/BLEIntros/Docs/mbed_Classic/URIBeacon.md

 **Note:** the URIBeacon goes into [configuration mode](../Advanced/URIBeaconAdv.md) for the first 60 seconds after it's turned on.
 It will appear with your information when that minute is up.

 <a name=”compiler”>
-##Getting Started With the Compiler
+##Getting started with the compiler
 </a>

 <span style="background-color:#E6E6E6; border:1px solid #000;display:block; height:100%; padding:10px">